Shreya-Gupta1/AdventureWorks_SQL-Project/README.md

 * Number of products shipped per month and year
 * the top 3 highest selling Sales Person by Territory for each month and year

-To solve these problem statements SQL queries are written which use various data aggregation and result manupulations functions like nested queries, partition, join, group by and many more
+To solve these problem statements SQL queries are written which use various data aggregation and result manupulations functions like nested queries, partition, join, group by and many more.
+The SQL query file is available [here](https://github.com/Shreya-Gupta1/AdventureWorks_SQL-Project/blob/main/SQL%20Query_Adventureworks.sql)

 ## Result and Conclusion:
 The data obtained for the SQL queries is then represented graphically for better understanding.
 They can be viewed on the [ppt](https://github.com/Shreya-Gupta1/Adventureworks_sql-project/blob/main/AdventureWorks_Analysis.pdf) included in this repository.
 A few of them can be seen in the image below-